kerlemn/MLOps_exam/README.md

 - method to make recommendation

 ### Model (Stefano, Omar)
-- create a SVM on sample user data (Omar, Stefano)
+- create a SVM on sample user data
 - make recommendation system
 - try with other architectures